enoweb |

 In the midst of reading about it, apparently a DVD release is out that allegedly includes a bonus flexidisc of Eno's soundtrack, and the film can also be found on some multi-film collections.
 So some know about it, while others apparently did not try to find out about it or perhaps are trying to suppress this low-rent Eno entry, I just don't know.
 Those who rave about it make me want to hear it again to learn whether my memory is faulty or their views could be so.
 The flexi recording, at least just the audio, is something I'd like to get; maybe in that format, Eno could be less diluted than in the final film.
 If you can get the flexi info, that would be another discography addition, as it apparently was not issued in a soundtrack LP format.
 A 12-movie budget collections containing the movie is named Cult Terror Cinema.
 It's also on the 50(!)-movie collection, Chilling Classics, and a double-feature DVD called Crypt Of Terror (title lifted from an EC comic) and apparently released on DVD, as well, under the brand Drive-In Cult Classics.

-The new issue of UNCUT has a feature on Roxy Music.
-We don't think Brian participates though.
+new issue of UNCUT has a feature on Roxy Music.
+We don't think Brian

 So, what